RackEmApp/releasenotes/README.md

 ---
 ***Platform** - 25th June 2024*
- - Invoices can now be paid by card bya nyone not just the captain
+ - Invoices can now be paid by card by anyone not just the captain
  - Payment report not including stripe payments
  - Payment report not showing right current price when registration type is "Per player"
  - Changes to further support the Scoreboard migration to the mobile app (work in progress)